abagaria/abagaria.github.io/index.md

 * Skill Discovery for Exploration and Planning. \\
 __Akhil Bagaria__, Jason Senthil and George Konidaris.\\
-In Proceedings of the Thirty-eighth International Conference on Machine Learning (ICML) Accepted for a __Long Talk (Top 10%)__
+In Proceedings of the Thirty-eighth International Conference on Machine Learning (ICML). \\
+Accepted for a __Long Talk (Top 10%)__

 * Robustly Learning Composable Options in Deep Reinforcement Learning.\\